+Figure 27: Test Case 3 – Weather Data retrieval (Success)

 The city entered for this Search is “Philadelphia, PA” – Default city for this Project.

 2. Error Handling:

 Testing how the application responds to unexpected situations, such as server errors, network issues, or invalid inputs, to provide informative error messages and maintain user experience.